Generic Name: zoledronic acid (ZOE-le-DRON-ik AS-id)

 - Reclast comes with an extra patient information sheet called a Medication Guide.
 Read it carefully.
 Read it again each time you get Reclast refilled.

-- Reclast is usually given as an injection at your doctor's office, hospital, or clinic.
+- Reclast is given as an injection at your doctor's office, hospital, or clinic.
+Contact your health care provider if you have any questions.

 - Drink at least 2 full glasses (16 oz/480 mL) of fluid (eg, water) within a few hours before you receive Reclast, as directed by your doctor.